Bradley, Huddersfield

 Bradley is a district of Huddersfield, West Yorkshire, England, 3 miles north-east of the town centre.
 It is generally just off the A62 Leeds Road and west of the River Colne and the Huddersfield Broad Canal.
-Located north of Deighton and east of Brackenhall (via Bradley bar), the area has two primary schools, a secondary school and three churches, (one Catholic, one Protestant and another converted to a gymnasium).
+Located north of Deighton and east of Brackenhall (via Bradley bar), the area has two primary schools, a secondary school and three churches, (one Catholic, one Protestant and another converted to a gymnasium although the burial ground is still in use.